 11. Return Path Certification.

 We also recommend going through Return Path Certification.
 Return Path is a trusted partner in the world of email monitoring, deliverability, certification, and anti-phishing solutions.
 They have nearly 300 ISP partners globally and over 2 billion inboxes comprise their Certification Program.
 Joining forces with Return Path is definitely an advantage along with all the other steps noted in this post.
 Any senders on WordFly can apply for Return Path Certification and we highly recommend it!
-Email firstname.lastname@example.org if you are interested in getting started, we have a promo code to use in your application.
+Email firstname.lastname@example.org if you are interested in getting started.